ianbelcher/monorepo-container-build-action/README.md

 This is a quick custom action to for a private project.

-The main problem it solves is where you have a monorepo of containers for a microservice based system (or similar) and due to shared dependencies, require pre-steps in the build process such as copying files so that they become available in the docker build context.
+The main problem it solves is where you have a monorepo of containers for a micro-service based system (or similar) and due to shared dependencies, require pre-steps in the build process such as copying files so that they become available in the docker build context.